zio/zio/docs/datatypes/concurrency/queue.md

 } yield ()
 ```

 You can use `awaitShutdown` to execute an effect when the queue is shut down.
 This will wait until the queue is shut down.
-If the queue is already shutdown, it will resume right away.
+If the queue is already shut down, it will resume right away.

 ```scala mdoc:silent
 val awaitShutdown: UIO[Unit] = for {